cloudfoundry-attic/cf-riak-cs-release/README.md

     * `admin_username`: a CloudFoundry admin username.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
     * `admin_password`: a CloudFoundry admin password.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
     * `apps_domain`: the CloudFoundry App Domain.
 It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).
-    * `system_domain`: the CloudFoundry System Domain.
-It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).

 ## Register the Service Broker